 We improve our skill, our methods, and our service to patrons as matters of pride and principle.
 We have a reverence for wood as an artistic medium and as an engineering material--and for the forests and the people that provide it.

 We sell our furniture directly to patrons from our studio/shop using this website as our means.
-We have shipped to people in every state, most Canadian provinces, Europe, Asia, Africa, and Australia.
+We have shipped to people in every state, most Canadian provinces, Europe, Asia, Africa, Australia, and South America.
 We welcome your inquiry or order.